What is Natto?

 How often can I eat Natto in a day?

 Eating Natto is safe for everyone; it contains Vitamin K and has blood-thinning properties.
-In this case, individuals who are taking blood-thinning medications should seek help from their physicians for further concerns eating Natto while taking medicines.
+In this case, individuals who are taking blood-thinning medications should seek help from their physicians for further concerns about eating Natto while taking medicines.

 Doctors recommend eating Natto at least 2 cups every day to boost fiber intake and reduce bad fats in our body.